ScreenCapApiV4 Interface Documentation¶

 Introduction¶

 In RflySim drone simulation tasks, simulation visualization windows and various task debugging windows often coexist.
-Many vision-based autonomous drone tasks require directly capturing real-time画面 (video frames) from simulation windows rather than acquiring them through camera sensor channels.
+Many vision-based autonomous drone tasks require directly capturing real-time frames from simulation windows rather than acquiring them through camera sensor channels.
 This module adapts to the Windows windowing mechanism, supporting simultaneous enumeration and capture of multiple target windows, and outputs images in a format compatible with OpenCV processing, facilitating developers to directly integrate with various vision detection and recognition algorithms.
 It is commonly used in RflySim platform computer vision workflows for screen capture in multi-window simulations, simulation demo layout adjustments, and similar tasks.

 Quick Start¶